aldebarion/aldebarion/README.md

 ## Contributing

-This project is only at the beginning so do not hesitate to contribute or propose improvements.
+This project is only starting so do not hesitate to contribute or propose improvements.
 Please follow [guidelines](CONTRIBUTING.md).

 ```